Joseph Henderson (pilot): Post-Civil War

-On August 13, 1890, Henderson took the White Star Line passenger steamer RMS Teutonic to sea on her first westward race across the Atlantic with the steamship SS City of New York.
+On August 13, 1890, Henderson took the White Star Line passenger steamer RMS Teutonic to sea on its first westward race across the Atlantic with the steamship SS City of New York.
 The race ended in victory for the Teutonic.
 The race from Queenstown harbor, Ireland to Sandy Hook, took five days and nineteen hours.
+On August 21, 1890, Teutonic, piloted by Henderson, and City of New York raced from the New York pier to the Sandy Hook bar out to the bay.
+Hundreds of people were present to observe the liners as they departed.